skleanthous/presentations/20221222-system-decomposition-the-hard-truths/presentation.md

 # Mini-rant (again)

+Systems are living things.
+They get born, evolve and die.

+<!--
 In a theoretical world, the best architecture would only require us to think of complexity.

-Systems, however, are living things.
-They evolve.

-<!--

 with the effort being a linear relationship to the size of the system (which would be a _relatively_ fixed cost on top of any complexity to understand)